ED2: Environment Dynamics Decomposition World Models for Continuous Control: Introduction

 Inspired by the above example, we propose environment dynamics decomposition (\alg), a novel world model construction framework that models the dynamics in a decomposing fashion.
 ED2 contains two main components: \textit{sub-dynamics discovery} (SD2) and \textit{dynamics decomposition prediction} (D2P).
 SD2 is proposed to decompose the dynamics into multiple sub-dynamics, which can be flexibly designed and we also provide three alternative approaches: complete decomposition, human prior, and the clustering-based method.
 D2P is proposed to construct the world model from the decomposed dynamics in SD2, which models each sub-dynamics separately in an end-to-end training manner. \alg is orthogonal to existing MBRL algorithms and can be used as a backbone to easily combine with any MBRL algorithm.
-Experiment shows \alg improves the model accuracy and boosts the performance significantly when combined with existing MBRL algorithms.
+We combine the ED2 framework with various types of MBRL algorithm~\cite{DBLP:conf/nips/JannerFZL19, hansen2022temporal, DBLP:conf/iclr/HafnerLB020, hafner2020mastering} in both image- and state-based environments.
+Experiments show that \alg improves the accuracy of the model and increases the performance significantly when combined with existing MBRL algorithms.